Fletcher Allen, a Vermont university hospital and medical center, serves all of

-Group cessation classes are based on the American Cancer Society's freshstart program which runs for 4 consecutive weeks and is facilitated by a Tobacco Treatment Specialist (TTS).
-The overall goal of the program is to help individuals overcome their addiction and enjoy the health benefits of a tobacco free lifestyle.
+Group cessation classes are based on the American Cancer Society's “Freshstart” program, which runs for four consecutive weeks and is facilitated by a Tobacco Treatment Specialist.
+The overall goal of the program is to help individuals overcome their addiction so they can enjoy the health benefits of a tobacco free lifestyle.

 The program is free and confidential.
 Delivered in a small group community or workplace setting, participants receive personal attention and the support of their peers.
-The program is evidence-based and proven effective.
-Groups are tailored to meet the needs of different learning styles and each session combines group discussion, education, skills practice in a fun and relaxed atmosphere.
+The program is evidence-based and proven to be an effective method of quitting tobacco.
+Groups are tailored to meet the needs of different learning styles, and each session combines group discussion, education, and skills practice in a fun and relaxed atmosphere.

-- Nicotine Replacement: your TTS will help you choose the right nicotine replacement plan.
-An 8-week supply of free patches, gum or lozenges are available to group participants (while supply is available)
+- Nicotine replacement: Your Tobacco Treatment Specialist will help you choose the right nicotine replacement plan.
+An eight-week supply of free patches, gum or lozenges are available to group participants (while supply is available).

-For In-Person Group information or registration, call 1-802-847-2278 or go to www.vtquitnetwork.org for quick and easy on-line registration and class listings in your area.
+For Quit In Person Group information or registration, call 802-847-2278 or go to www.802quits.org for quick and easy online registration and class listings in your area.

 Quit By Phone

-Links you with a quit coach who will help you get ready to quit and give you tips, advice and support to help you stay quit.
-Call now to get started.
+Links you with a Quit Partner who will help you get ready to quit and give you tips, advice and support to help you stay away from tobacco.
+Call now to get started:

 - Vermont residents: 1-800-QUIT NOW (1-800-784-8669)